modular-magician/terraform-provider-google-beta/website/docs/r/access_context_manager_access_level.html.markdown

   (Optional)
   A set of predefined conditions for the access level and a combining function.
 Structure is documented below.

+Hm, this should make a mess in the diffs.
+Hm, this should make a mess in the diffs.
 The `basic` block supports:

 * `combining_function` -